What Is a Follicle-Stimulating Hormone Level Test?

 - Klinefelter’s syndrome, which is a rare

 condition in men caused by an extra X chromosome that can affect male

 - testicles that

 - testicles that have been damaged by a disease

 - testicles that have been damaged by treatments

 such as X-rays or chemotherapy

 High FSH levels in children may mean that puberty is about to

 Low FSH values may indicate that:

-- the hypothalamusorpituitary gland (hormone control centers in the brain) is not functioning properly
+are the hormone control centers in the brain, aren’t functioning properly

 Stress and being severely underweight can affect FSH values.